 This means you can change your outlook on health.
 Though some illness comes without warning, much of our health is within our control.

-Florida Hospitals CREATION Health principles teach that people who believe they are in control over their own lives are healthier and live longer.
+AdventHealth's CREATION Life principles teach that people who believe they are in control over their own lives are healthier and live longer.

 Moreover, creating a system helps you make the most of your medical appointments and gives you goals to reach toward during the months in between.